Happy-Ninja/cyber-security-portfolio/projects/botium-toys-security-audit/compliance-checklist-summary.md

 Based on the checklist, the highest priority recommendations were:

-1. Implement stronger access control and least privilege principles
+1. Implement least privilege and role-based access control
-2. Introduce or improve multi-factor authentication
+2. Introduce separation of duties for sensitive processes
-3. Strengthen password policies and account management
+3. Strengthen password policy requirements
-4. Improve logging, monitoring and alerting
-5. Create or update an incident response plan
+4. Implement a centralised password management system
+5. Encrypt sensitive customer and payment data
+6. Install and configure an intrusion detection system
-6. Establish and regularly test backup and disaster recovery procedures
+7. Create and test a disaster recovery plan
-7. Apply encryption to sensitive data where appropriate
+8. Implement regular backups for critical data
+9. Establish a scheduled process for legacy system monitoring and maintenance
+10. Improve asset inventory and data classification
-8. Review compliance requirements around personal and payment data
+11. Review PCI DSS, GDPR and SOC-related compliance requirements
-9. Document security policies and review them regularly
+12. Regularly review access policies and security procedures

 ---

 ## Reflection

-This checklist helped me understand how individual controls link back to wider organisational risk.
+This checklist helped me understand how security controls connect to wider business risk.

+The exercise showed that individual control gaps often combine to create larger risks.
+For example, broad access to internal data, weak password requirements and no encryption all increase the chance and impact of sensitive data exposure.
+Similarly, no backups and no disaster recovery plan create a serious risk to business continuity.

-It also showed that security is not only about having technical tools in place.
-Policies, procedures, access reviews, documentation, training and recovery planning are just as important when assessing an organisation’s security posture.
+It also reinforced that security is not only technical.
+Policies, procedures, access reviews, documentation, physical controls and compliance requirements all play an important role in improving an organisation’s security posture.

-The exercise was useful because it encouraged me to think in a structured way about risk, compliance and practical recommendations, rather than simply identifying problems without considering business impact.